Joi (band): Recording

-In 1988, Joi's white label single "Taj Ma House" was released and they began introducing their own material into Joi Bangla sets.
-In 1992, they released their debut single "Desert Storm, which was named single of the week in NME.
+In 1988, Joi's white label single "Taj Ma House" was released, and they began introducing their own material into Joi Bangla sets.
+In 1992, they released their debut single, "Desert Storm", which was named single of the week in NME.
 In 1993, they set up the Joi club night in London.
 In 1994, they appointed Charles Cosh as their manager.

 In 1996, they released the Bangladesh EP on Nation Records and performed at that year's World of Music, Arts and Dance (WOMAD) festival, where they caught the attention of Peter Gabriel and subsequently signed to his Real World label the following year.
 They remixed "Sweet Pain", a track by Nusrat Fateh Ali Khan, for inclusion on the Star Rise tribute album in 1997.
 They released the limited-edition single "Fingers" in December 1998.
 A Justin Robertson remix was popular on the club scene and paved the way for the follow-up, "Asian Vibes", issued in 1999.
-The debut album One and One Is One was released in March 1999.
+The debut album, One and One Is One, was released in March 1999.

-On 8 July 1999, Haroon died unexpectedly of a heart-attack at the age of 34.
+On 8 July 1999, Haroon died unexpectedly of a heart attack at the age of 34.
 He succumbed to heart failure after a week-long illness and suffered a heart attack during a hospital examination.
 Despite being ill, he had performed the night before.
-Two months before his death, Haroon visited Bangladesh for a month and made a series of field recordings which Farook used as the basis for We Are Three, which was released in October 2001.
+Two months before his death, Haroon visited Bangladesh for a month and made a series of field recordings, which Farook used as the basis for We Are Three, which was released in October 2001.

-In January 2007, Joi's third album Without Zero was released.
+In January 2007, Joi's third album, Without Zero, was released.

 Performance

 In between working in the studio, Joi had been taking their sound system to clubs around London, as well as supporting Spiritualised on their '98 British tour.
 Their sound system helped promote their fusion ethic regardless of trends within the music industry.
-Over the years the duo worked with various other artists and DJs, including Asian Dub Foundation, Athletico, Mixmaster Morris, Plaid and Spring Heel Jack.
+Over the years the duo worked with various other artists and DJs, including Asian Dub Foundation, Athletico, Mixmaster Morris, Plaid, and Spring Heel Jack.
 The Joi Sound System have played at clubs and gigs, including The End, The Complex, Return To The Source, and the Ministry of Sound.
 By 1998, Joi had performed at over 1,500 gigs as a sound system.

-They developed a live act and put on a full live show with the addition of the vocalist Susheela Raman, the guitarist Vik Sharma and the percussionist Bongo Paul.
-They used traditional instruments like tabla, sitar and flute on top of driving techno rhythms.
-They performed at Tribal Gathering, Whirl-Y-Gig, World of Music, Arts and Dance, Big Chill, Wembley Conference Centre, Swaraj as well as others around Europe taking them as far afield as Bucharest, Rome, Madrid and Geneva.
-They also performed live radio sessions with Andy Kershaw (BBC Radio 1), XFM and Greater London Radio.
+They developed a live act and put on a full live show with the addition of the vocalist Susheela Raman, the guitarist Vik Sharma, and the percussionist Bongo Paul.
+They used traditional instruments like tabla, sitar, and flute on top of driving techno rhythms.
+They performed at Tribal Gathering, Whirl-Y-Gig, World of Music, Arts and Dance, Big Chill, Wembley Conference Centre, and Swaraj, as well as others around Europe, taking them as far afield as Bucharest, Rome, Madrid, and Geneva.
+They also performed live radio sessions with Andy Kershaw (BBC Radio 1), XFM, and Greater London Radio.

-Joi is co-managed by Charles Cosh and Ben Batson of London-based Molosha Management Ltd. Sam Kirby of New York-based Evolution Talent Agency handles its bookings.
+Joi is co-managed by Charles Cosh and Ben Batson of London-based Molosha Management Ltd. Sam Kirby of the New York-based Evolution Talent Agency handles its bookings.